RiotGamesMinions/thor-scmversion/README.md

 number yourself with `thor version:bump minor`.
 This will create a tag with a .0 patch level, so the next build made by the server will be .1 patch level.

+### Auto bumping

+If you include #major or #minor in the subject of commits, and run `thor version:bump auto` it will see if any major or minor level changes are included since the last tag, and use the appropriate version.
+This works especially well with a CI server, allowing you to never have to directly manage versions at all.

 ## Contributing